 California Leasing – Marketing your Unit

 You can show the properties while the outgoing tenants are still living there.
-However, we only recommend doing this if the tenant is keeping it in the best condition possible and still paying rent.
+However, we only recommend doing this if the tenant is keeping it in the best condition possible.
 If not, we recommend that the landlord wait until the tenant has vacated the units to begin marketing them.
 Otherwise, you risk losing prospective tenants.
-As the landlord, you should only want to show your properties to prospective tenants in the condition that they will be when they move in.
+As the landlord, you should only want to show your properties to potential tenants in the condition that they will be when they move in.

 Conclusion: Breaking your Lease